MohammedKevin/Horizono/Docs/documentary.md

 ## Dev Kit
-The DeepSpace Setup from the DevKit is structured as on this picture:
+The DeepSpace Setup from the DevKit is structured as on this picture:<br>
 ![](https://i.imgur.com/w0nGPqw.png)

 ### Explanation